micahgalos/micahgalos/README.md

         editors: ["VSCode", "Vim"],
     },
     currentStatus: "I am actively looking for Software Engineering Positions",
-    favQuote: "Always be yourself, express yourself, have faith in yourself, don't go out and look for a successful personality and duplicate it"
+    favQuote: "Always be yourself, express yourself, have faith in yourself, don't go out and look for a successful personality and duplicate it --Bruce Lee" };
-};
 ```
 ### UCR Course Projects